tuyen-cao/react-final-project/README.md

 - step 2-3: react router - simple

-  apply react router, create the index path '/' to map to the todo list
+  apply react router, create the index path '/' to map to the todo list. using browser history to config friendly urls

 - step 2-4: react router - filter